Lifelong Learning Programme

-Financial rules for Mobility for teaching:
+Financial rules for Mobility for training:

 All selected Erasmus+ beneficiaries will receive a grant through the International Office, which will partially cover the expenses incurred abroad.
-Members of the Academic body selected to undertake Erasmus Staff Mobility for Teaching must contact the International Office.
+Members of the Academic body selected to undertake Erasmus Staff Mobility for Training must contact the International Office.
 Two months prior to the mobility beneficiaries are requested to submit the documentation requested by the International Office.

 Travel contribution is calculated using a Travel distance calculator supported up by the European Commission.
 Distance is calculated between start and end location of the mobility in straight lines from one location to another.
 Beneficiaries will be requested to present a copy of their flight tickets prior to departure.

 The grants will be issued as follows: